 Vote for change

 For a greener future, we need to take action as individuals, but the Government also must do their part to change how we do things.
-Vote for the party that aligns themselves with your views on the environment.
+Vote for the party that aligns itself with your views on the environment.
 Vote for climate change!

 Take Baby Steps